 - Does this feel right to me, or am I being pressured by friends or other influences?

 Being ready to date may also depend on your family’s beliefs and rules, so find out what they think.
-If you are struggling to communicate with them, or you feel their ideas clash with yours, consider talking it out with a counselor at Response Center—either one-on-one or with family members.
+If you are struggling to communicate with them, or you feel their ideas clash with yours, consider talking it out with a counselor at Response for Teens —either one-on-one or with family members.

 How do I ask someone out?